News

 Nearly 100 people involved in public health from around the world made their way to Cornell University for the sixth Fuse International Conference on Knowledge Exchange in Public Health - the first to be held in the United States.

-The conference hosted by the Bronfenbrenner Center for Translational Research, was an opportunity for scholars, policymakers, community-based organisations, and the public to come together and engage in discussions around public health research and how to engage the public with that research.
+The conference hosted by the Bronfenbrenner Center for Translational Research, was an opportunity for scholars, policymakers, community-based organisations, and the public to come together and engage in discussions around public health research and how to engage the public in that research.

 “The fact that this is an international conference means we get so many different points of view on public health research and community engagement,” said Amanda Purington Drake, lead organiser of the conference and director of ACT for Youth in the Bronfenbrenner Center for Translational Research.